shadaj/create-react-scala-app.g8/README.markdown

 Open http://localhost:8080 to see your app

 The page will automatically reload if you make changes to the code.
 You will see compilation and Webpack errors in your console.

+### `sbt test`
+Runs unit tests for your app inside a Node environment with simulated DOM APIs.

 ### `sbt fullOptJS::webpack`
 Builds the app for production to the `build` folder.
 It correctly bundles React in production mode and optimizes the build for the best performance.
 It also minifies the build using UglifyJS.